 Method getValue returns a reference to the current element.
-It is considered a violation of getValue's preconditions to ask for the value of a non-existent element (i.e., there must be an element at the current position).
-In our concrete list implementations, the Java's assert mechanism will be used to enforce such preconditions.
-In a commercial implementation, such violations would be best implemented by the Java's exception mechanism.
+It is considered a violation of getValue's preconditions to ask for the value of a non-existent element (i.e., the right partition must not be empty).
+In our concrete list imple-